The Importance of Transparent Fuel and Freight Practices

 Measures industry adoption of efficient carriers, showcasing progress in reducing environmental impact through smarter logistics choices.

-Emissions intensity measures the volume of lifecycle emissions produced against a measure of business output.
+Emissions intensity measures the volume of lifecycle emissions produced against a measure of business output, in this case, measuring emissions produced by moving one ton of goods one mile.
 This data provides valuable insights into the progress and effectiveness of sustainability initiatives by mode.

-Intermodal transportation is the most efficient mode of transportation, offering the lowest emissions intensity.
+Rail is the most efficient mode of land transportation, offering the lowest emissions intensity, next to intermodal.
 In contrast, truckload and LTL (less-than-truckload) shipping have significantly higher emissions.
 For shippers aiming to reduce their network’s carbon footprint, transitioning OTR (over-the-road) shipments to rail or intermodal and consolidating smaller LTL shipments into full truckloads are practical and impactful strategies.

-Emissions intensity measures the volume of lifecycle emissions produced against a measure of business output.
+Emissions intensity measures the volume of lifecycle emissions produced against a measure of business output, in this case, measuring emissions produced by moving one ton of goods one mile.
 This data provides valuable insights into the progress and effectiveness of sustainability initiatives by industry.

 The Environmental Protection Agency’s (EPA) SmartWay program measures, benchmarks, and tracks a carrier’s efficiency and fuel economy to provide a score that reflects the carrier’s environmental impact.
 This data offers valuable insights into how each industry is increasing its adoption of carriers participating in the SmartWay program.

-Durable Goods shippers have widely adopted SmartWay carriers, whereas Paper and Packaging shippers show no adoption.
+Chemicals and Food & Beverage shippers have embraced SmartWay carriers, with an adoption rate of 87% and 85%, respectively.
+In contrast, Consumer Packaged Goods shippers show the lowest adoption rate at just 61%.
 Carriers are encouraged to join the SmartWay program to obtain a precise score that reflects their environmental performance, enhancing their appeal to shippers seeking efficient, sustainable transportation partners.
 Similarly, shippers should prioritize collaborating with SmartWay carriers to support those investing in cleaner fleets, contributing to progress toward science-based sustainability targets.

-As the federal government pivots away from sustainability, states will likely serve as the primary accelerators of emissions reduction efforts and alternative energy markets.
+As the federal government pivots away from emissions reduction and sustainability, states will likely serve as the primary accelerators of emissions reduction efforts, and consequently, alternative energy markets.
 However, economic, geographic, and infrastructure factors will influence the adoption of alternative energies.
 Notably, natural gas, especially renewable natural gas (RNG), is receiving greater attention because it is not geographically constrained or limited by infrastructure development.
 Renewable diesel and heavy-duty electric vehicles are gaining traction as well.
-The momentum behind alternative energy continues to gain ground as businesses realize the benefit of fuel diversification, cost stability, and emissions reduction.
+The momentum behind alternative energy continues to gain ground as businesses realize the benefits of fuel diversification, cost stability, and emissions reduction.

 The Breakthrough ecosystem is one of the cleanest and most robust sets of transportation data in the U.S.